namanx/ChatApp_using_Java/README.md

 # Java Chat Application

 ## Introduction
-This is a Java chat application that demonstrates various concepts of Object-Oriented Programming (OOPs), Multithreading, Networking, and String Handling in Java.
+This is a Java chat application that demonstrates various concepts of Object-Oriented Programming (OOPs), Multithreading, Networking, Java Swing Library, and String Handling in Java.
 The application allows users to connect to a chat server using sockets and exchange messages in real-time.

 ## Features
 - Multiple users can connect to the chat server simultaneously.